Change Handlers with OData

 s02usp_cashbook3Changedefaults02_usp_cashbook3_changeACTIONIMPORT

-In both cases, the left part defines object types, and the handler part defines entity container objects suitable to execute requests.
+In both examples, the left side defines object types, while the handler section specifies entity container objects that can execute requests.

-So, users can connect to a database or the OData service, and the add-in will apply the right configuration from the xls.handlers table.
+Note that these configurations do not conflict with those for database objects.
+Users can connect to either a database or the OData service, and the add-in will apply the appropriate configuration from the xls.handlers table.

-Note that you can use the REST API configuration also.
+Additionally, you can use the REST API configuration as well.